 There is so much more to the Cairns region than breathtaking beaches, world famous reefs and heritage listed rainforest.
-Even with so many things to do in Cairns with kids, you will find that if you venture further afield and there are also some incredible hidden gem destinations and businesses with a range of gourmet produce on offer.
+Even with so many things to do in Cairns with kids, you will find that if you search for day trips from Cairns, there are also some incredible hidden gem destinations and businesses with a range of gourmet produce on offer.
 You will find coffee, native locally grown fruits and the freshest dairy products.
 And if you go even further, you can experience life off the grid as you have never known it before.

 There really has never been a better time to support local businesses and travel within Queensland.
 Something as simple as a doing a day trip from Cairns by car will give you an authentic sense of what this area is really like (plus, you can stop whenever need to stretch their legs!).

 Kids can learn through hands-on experience visiting farms and families can enjoy spending time together without the stress of international travel.
 Visit these destinations and talk to the families who have being running these businesses for years, and in some case, generations.

 We want to take you to some of the best the region has to offer and show you the best local spots, so get the kids in the car and let’s go!